jtirana98/MultiHop-Federeated-Split-Learning/README.md

         $ cmake --build . --config Release

-Running SplitPipe in a distributed manner:
+Running SplitFL in a distributed manner:

 *Case 0: Model profiling*
 An example code is in main, you can either get the delay for each batch or get the per-layer delay.